Igor Gouzenko: Defection

-In June 1943 Gouzenko arrived in Ottawa, Canada to work at the Soviet Embassy, his first overseas mission.
-In October his pregnant wife joined him.
+In June 1943 Gouzenko arrived in Ottawa, Canada, to work at the Soviet Embassy, his first overseas mission.
+In October, his pregnant wife joined him.

-Due to the increased workload of the staff Gouzenko's family was given the uncommon opportunity to live outside the embassy compound where most of the staff's families lived.
+Gouzenko's family was given the uncommon opportunity to live outside the embassy compound where most of the staff's families lived.
 Gouzenko was allowed to live in an apartment in the city with Canadian families.
-In September 1944, Gouzenko learned that his family had to go home to Moscow.
+In September 1944, Gouzenko learned that he and his family were being recalled to the Soviet Union.
 His supervisor, Zabotin, asked for a reprieve.
-Unwilling to return to the Soviet Union, dissatisfied with the quality of life and the policies of the Soviet Union, he decided to defect.
-As an example of the freedoms Guzenko recalls in his testimony, he mentions the elections in Canada in 1945, whereas in the USSR, according to him, there were no free elections and one had to choose from a single candidate.
-On September 5, 1945, two days after the end of World War II, the 26-year-old Guzenko walked out of the embassy carrying a briefcase with Soviet code books and decryption materials, a total of 109 documents.
+Unwilling to return to the Soviet Union, due to being dissatisfied with the quality of life and the policies of the Soviet Union, he decided to defect.
+As an example of the freedoms Gouzenko recalls in his testimony, he mentions the elections in Canada in 1945, whereas in the USSR, according to him, there were no free elections and one had to choose from a single candidate.
+On September 5, 1945, three days after the end of World War II, the 26-year-old Gouzenko walked out of the embassy carrying a briefcase with Soviet code books and decryption materials, a total of 109 documents.

-In his statement, Gouzenko recalls that he first wanted to go to the Royal Canadian Mounted Police (RCMP) because he knew that there were no Soviet military agents there, but he was not sure that there were no NKVD agents.
-Then he went to the Ottawa Journal newspaper, but when he reached the editor-in-chief he hesitated to make a statement.
+In a later statement, Gouzenko described how he first wanted to go to the Royal Canadian Mounted Police (RCMP) because he knew that there were no Soviet military agents there, but he was not sure that there were no NKVD agents.
+He then went to the Ottawa Journal, but when he reached the editor-in-chief, he hesitated to make a statement.
 When he returned later, the editor-in-chief was no longer at work, and the paper's night editor did not venture to take responsibility, and suggested he go to the Department of Justice but nobody was on duty when he arrived there.

-The next morning he returned with his wife and child to the Department of Justice and asked to see the minister; after waiting several hours he was denied an appointment.
+The next morning, September 6, he returned with his wife and child to the Department of Justice and asked to see the minister; after waiting several hours, he was denied an appointment.
 Then he returned to the newspaper and spoke with reporter Elizabeth Fraser, who advised him to contact the naturalization bureau.
-Later that day Gouzenko applied for Canadian citizenship.
+Later that day, Gouzenko applied for Canadian citizenship.

-By noon the next day, the Canadian government became aware of Gouzenko, and on September 6, Prime Minister of Canada William Lyon Mackenzie King was informed of the incident, which later led him to convene a Royal Commission to investigate espionage in Canada.
-Terrified that the Soviets had discovered his duplicity, he went back to his apartment at 511 Somerset Street West and hid his family in the apartment across the hall for the night.
-Shortly before midnight, four men from the Soviet Embassy (Pavlov, Rogov, Angelov and Farafontov) broke into an apartment on Somerset Street looking for Guzenko and his documents.
-The Ottawa Police quickly arrived, followed by the RCMP and officials from the Canadian Department of International Affairs.
+By noon that day, Prime Minister of Canada William Lyon Mackenzie King was informed of the incident, which later led him to convene a Royal Commission to investigate espionage in Canada.
+Terrified that the Soviets had discovered his duplicity, Gouzenko went back to his apartment at 511 Somerset Street West and hid with his family in the apartment across the hall for the night.
+Shortly before midnight, four men from the Soviet Embassy (Pavlov, Rogov, Angelov and Farafontov) broke into an apartment on Somerset Street looking for Gouzenko and his documents.
+The Ottawa Police quickly arrived, followed by the RCMP and officials from the Canadian Department of External Affairs.